GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">
   <figcaption>Fig. 1.
 (Left) Noise spectra for the electronic (background) noise (black), the pump scattering (gray), the standard quantum limit (blue), and the intensity-difference squeezing taken by balanced detection between four-wave mixing twin beams (red).
-(Right) Noise power versus total optical power at 150 kHz.</figcaption>
+(Right) Intensity-difference noise power versus total optical power at 150 kHz of center frequency.
+RBW: 30 kHz, VBW: 300 Hz.</figcaption>
 </figure>

 This result indicates a suppression of noise power by 84% beyond the _standard quantum limit_ (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with "classical" states).
 In my setup, the maximum degree of squeezing was observed around 100-500 kHz, and the upper limit of the squeezing bandwidth extended to over 3 MHz.